OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-This boutique hotel, which faces Theatre an der Wein, is popular for its unique decor – think bright-yellow headboards and geometric wallpaper – warm welcome and central location near Karlsplatz station.
-It is within walking distance of Vienna’s city centre and close to tourist attractions such as the Naschmarkt and the MuseumsQuartier.
-Each floor is papered with historical wallpaper, and colourful seating decorates the communal areas, including a pretty terrace perfect for a moment of relaxation.
-There are even classical music salon concerts at weekends.
-And don’t forget to say hi to Leopold, or Poldi, the hotel’s resident goldendoodle.
+This boutique hotel, which faces Theatre an der Wien, is popular for its unique decor – think bright-yellow headboards and geometric wallpaper.
+It is within walking distance of Vienna’s city centre and close to tourist attractions, such as the Naschmarkt and the MuseumsQuartier.
+Each floor is decorated with historical wallpaper and colourful seating, plus there’s a pretty outdoor terrace for your morning coffee, alongside the hotel’s resident goldendoodle, Poldi.
+Don’t miss the classical music salon concerts at weekends.

 This elegant, family-friendly hotel is located in the 3rd district, not far from Wien Mitte station, which has quick connections to the airport.
-Spiess and Spiess is also within walking distance of many of Vienna’s historic landmarks such as the Stadtpark and Stephansdom.
-The building dates back to the 19th century, but the hotel has modern furnishings, with cream, tiled floors complementing white walls and a bright breakfast area leading onto a sunroom.
+Spiess & Spiess is also within walking distance of many of Vienna’s historic landmarks such as the Stadtpark and St Stephen’s Cathedral.
+The building dates back to the 19th century, but the hotel has modern furnishings – cream, tiled floors complement the white walls and a bright breakfast area leads onto a sunroom.
 Some rooms have garden views and balconies, while suites offer comfortable sofa areas and rainfall showers.
 Guests rave about the organic, locally sourced food and freshly squeezed orange juice at the complimentary breakfast buffet.
 Gluten-free products, lactose-free milk and vegan options are also available.

-A short walk from the wide green spaces of the Prater Park and its famous funfair, this inspiring hotel has been set up by the charity Caritas to provide employment and training opportunities for Vienna’s refugees.
-Situated in lively Leopoldstadt, Vienna’s 2nd district, magdas HOTEL is also close to the Danube Canal and its summer beach bars.
-Some rooms have views of the canal and the Riesenrad Ferris wheel, immortalised in films such as The Third Man (1949) and Before Sunrise (1995).
-Rooms have stylish decor in a range of designs and feature upcycled furniture.
-There is a relaxed lounge and a dining room, as well as a library and a garden terrace filled with plants and colourful furniture.
+A short walk from the wide green spaces of Prater park and its funfair, this inspiring hotel has been set up by the charity Caritas to provide employment and training opportunities for Vienna’s refugees.
+Situated in lively Leopoldstadt, Vienna’s 2nd district, Magdas Hotel is also close to the Donaukanal (Danube canal) and its summer beach bars.
+Some rooms have views of the canal and the Riesenrad ferris wheel, immortalised in films such as The Third Man (1949) and Before Sunrise (1995).
+The rooms have stylish decor in a range of designs and feature upcycled furniture.
+There is a relaxed lounge and a dining room, as well as a library and a garden terrace, filled with plants and colourful furniture.
 Breakfast is also available.

-Quirky touches such as a silver caravan trailer parked out front, hammocks in the bedrooms and Vespas to hire entice visitors to this former office block a little outside the city centre in the 3rd district.
+Quirky touches – such as a silver caravan trailer parked out front, hammocks in the bedrooms and Vespas to hire – entice visitors to this former office block, a little outside the city centre in the 3rd district.
 Hotel Daniel is housed in a listed building designed by Georg Lippert in 1962.
 It was one of the first buildings in Vienna to use Curtain Wall architecture, a style that features non-structural outer walls.
 Adding to its unusual appearance, draped over the roof of the building is a melted boat by Austrian artist Erwin Wurm.
-There are also beehives on the roof and plans to extend the hotel’s urban garden to the top of the building.
 Inside, chic interiors are created through dark-wood accents, hanging bulbs and leather headboards.
-The equally well-designed café on the ground floor serves up legendary all-you-can eat breakfasts.
+The equally well-designed cafe on the ground floor serves up legendary all-you-can eat breakfasts.
 The hotel is close to Belvedere Palace, the University of Vienna Botanical Gardens and the capital’s main railway station.

-This charming, luxurious hotel, set among the romantic cobbled streets near Vienna’s MuseumsQuartier, in an area known for its 19th-century Biedermeier buildings and hip restaurants and cafés.
+This charming, luxurious hotel is set among the romantic cobbled streets near Vienna’s MuseumsQuartier, an area known for its 19th-century Biedermeier buildings and hip restaurants and cafes.
 It is a little off the beaten tourist track, but still close to Vienna’s main attractions.
-Some of the rooms are lavishly decorated, with dark, patterned wallpaper and chandeliers in one room and artfully distressed walls in another, while others are light, bright and with pared-back furniture and accessories.
+Some rooms are lavishly decorated, with dark, patterned wallpaper and chandeliers, while others are light and bright with pared-back furniture.
 The Altstadt hosts an impressive collection of contemporary art, including works by Andy Warhol, visual artist Cary Leibowitz and Austrian painter Christian Attersee.
 Some are from the personal collection of hotel owner Otto E Wiesenthal.
 The building was originally the city palace of an industrialist during the years of the Austro-Hungarian monarchy.